hcomet/CheapoDC/CheapoDC/README.md

 If you prefer to build the firmware yourself using the Arduino IDE please continue on to [Building and Installing CheapoDC](#building-and-installing-cheapodc)

-Note that as of CheapoDC v2.2.0, the Web UI supports an semi-automatic web-based upgrade that preserves your configuration files.
+Note that as of CheapoDC V2.2.0, the Web UI supports an semi-automatic web-based upgrade that preserves your configuration files.
 Web OTA Update while upgrading the firmware and data partitions.
 See the documentation on [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.

 # Building and installing CheapoDC

 ## If you are Upgrading from a Previous Release

-This note is to highlight the change in recommended partition scheme implemented for release v2.1.0.
-If you are upgrading from a release prior to v2.1.0 then you will need to switch partition schemes as part of the upgrade.
+This note is to highlight the change in recommended partition scheme implemented for release V2.1.0.
+If you are upgrading from a release prior to V2.1.0 then you will need to switch partition schemes as part of the upgrade.
 Please read the [Partition Scheme](#partition-scheme) section for the reasons for the change.
+Unfortunately, upgrading from CheapDC 2.3.0 to 2.3.1 must be done using the Manual OTA Update in the Web UI, Device Management page.

 ## Changes in CheapoDC V2

+1. As of V2.2.0, CheapDC now supports firmware and data partition upgrades using the Web UI and HTTP OTA.
+See the documentation on [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html) for details.
+> [!IMPORTANT]
+> After the release of V2.3.0 (Nov.
+2025) GitHub Pages changed the root CA for HTTPS causing Web OTA Update to stop working.
+V2.3.1 (June 2026) fixes Web OTA Update by using a new version of esp32FOTA, 0.3.0, which supports using the Mozilla trusted CA list as a CA bundle.
-1. V2 contains changes to support new library versions:
+2. V2 contains changes to support new library versions:
    * Arduino core for ESP32 version 3.1.x support.
-Core Version 2.x support now deprecated as of CheapoDC v2.1.0.
+Core Version 2.x support now deprecated as of CheapoDC V2.1.0.
    * Switch to the [ESP32 Asynchronous Networking Organization](https://github.com/ESP32Async) versions of ESPAsyncWebServer and AsyncTCP.
    * ArduinoJson version 7.
 Version 6 should also continue to work but migration to version 7 is encouraged.
+3. New libraries required in V2:
+   * As of V2.3.0, [Sensirion Core by Sensirion](https://github.com/Sensirion/arduino-core/) and [Sensirion I²C SHT3X by Sensirion](https://github.com/Sensirion/arduino-i2c-sht3x) are required for humidity sensor support.
+   * As of V2.3.1, [ESP32CertBundle](https://github.com/tanakamasayuki/ESP32CertBundle) is required to support [Web OTA Update](https://hcomet.github.io/CheapoDC/CheapoDCWebUpdate.html).
-2. The following libraries are no longer required:
+4. The following libraries are no longer required:
    * EasyLogger - a fixed copy of this library is included in the CheapoDC source to remove a macro definition conflict with ArduinoJSON.
    * ESP32Time.
-3. As of V2.2.0, all major items that were previously required to be configured at compile time can now be configured through the Web UI or API at runtime.
+5. As of V2.2.0, all major items that were previously required to be configured at compile time can now be configured through the Web UI or API at runtime.
 This includes:
    * [WiFi Configuration](../README.md#wifi-configuration): WiFi SSID and password can be set on the Device Management page.
    * Weather Source: The Weather Source may now be set through the Web UI or API.
 Open-Meteo is now the default Weather Source.
    * [Output to GPIO Pin mapping](../README.md#controller-output-configuration).
 All controller outputs may be configured using the Web UI or API.
 This includes the original two core dew controller outputs as well as the four new additional outputs added in V2.2.0.
    * [Status LED GPIO Pin](../README.md#status-led-configuration).
 The pin used for the status LED as well as whether or not it is active High or Low may be configured through the Web UI or API.
    * [Change Password](../README.md#change-password).
 The user Id remains **admin** but the password may now be changed in the Web UI.
 Password security has been improved by moving to using a [Digest access authentication](https://en.wikipedia.org/wiki/Digest_access_authentication#:~:text=In%20contrast%2C%20basic%20access%20authentication,It%20uses%20the%20HTTP%20protocol.)
 MD5 Password Hash.
-4. New Weather Sources added for more flexibility and autonomous operation:
+6. New Weather Sources added for more flexibility and autonomous operation:
    * V2.2.0 added support for integration with personal weather stations or other weather services.
 When the Weather Source is set to ***External Source*** the local ambient temperature and humidity may be set through the API.
 The Dew Point and dew controller power output will then be calculated based on these externally set values.
    * V2.3.0 added support for connecting an SHT3x humidity/temperature sensor.
 When the Weather Source is set to ***Internal Source***, local ambient temperature and humidty will be taken from a temperature/humidity sensor connected to the CheapoDC.
 The SHT3x must be properly [connected and configured](https://hcomet.github.io/CheapoDC/CheapoDCSensor.html) for ***Internal Source*** to work.
-5. API changes:
+7. API changes:
    * ***`CPPx`***, ***`CPMx`*** and ***`CPOx`*** API commands added to allow outputs **x = 0 to 5** to be configured for GPIO Pin mapping, Output Mode and Output Power respectively.
    * The ***`LED`*** API command changed to set the GPIO pin for the Status LED while ***`LEDH`*** sets the value of High to 1 or 0.
    * The Weather Source (***`WS`***) API command now supports a SET capability.
 This API command has also been changed